A Cruel Angel's Thesis: Commercial performance

-In Japan, "A Cruel Angel's Thesis" gained popularity, remaining for years in the Oricon Karaoke Chart.
-The original version of the song was released as a single on October 25, 1995, and charted twenty-two times on the weekly Oricon charts, peaking at number twenty-seven.
-It was later re-released together with Claire's cover of "Fly Me to the Moon" and stayed on the chart for sixty-one weeks.
-In 1997, shortly after the end of the anime's first airing and the release of the movie Neon Genesis Evangelion: Death & Rebirth, "A Cruel Angel's Thesis" was awarded the gold and diamond record (named "Million" in Japan), while the edition with "Fly Me to the Moon" was certified platinum.
-The 2003 version stayed on the chart for nine weeks.
-A remix done in 2009 was also successful; in June and July of that year, "A Cruel Angel's Thesis" became the most popular anisong of the period, appeared for fourteen weeks on the Oricon charts, and reached number twenty-two.
-Sales of the various versions collectively sold more than one million copies.
+"A Cruel Angel's Thesis" appeared in Oricon's annual karaoke rankings in 2013, 2014, 2015, 2016, 2017, 2018, and 2019.
+The original version of the song was released as a single on October 25, 1995, and spent twenty-two weeks on Oricon's weekly singles chart, peaking at number twenty-seven.
+A second version, released on the same day and also featuring Claire's cover of "Fly Me to the Moon", peaked at number seventeen and spent sixty-one weeks on the chart.
+In 1997, shortly after the end of the anime's first airing and the release of the movie Neon Genesis Evangelion: Death & Rebirth, "A Cruel Angel's Thesis" was certified Gold.
+The 2003 version stayed on the chart for nine weeks, peaking at number forty-one.
+In the June and July 2009 issues of Newtype, "A Cruel Angel's Thesis" ranked first in Joysound's anisong karaoke rankings, based on data from March and April, respectively.
+The 2009 version also spent fourteen weeks on the Oricon singles chart and peaked at number twenty-two.
+According to Mainichi Shimbun, the single had shipped one million copies by 2007.
+In 2014, the song also received a Million certification from the RIAJ for digital downloads.